IPESE/REHO/documentation/sections/3_Model/Model.rst

 Objective functions
 ---------------------------------

-Middelhauve - Section 1.2.4
+:cite:t:`middelhauveRoleDistrictsRenewable2022` - *Section 1.2.4*

 REHO can optimize energy hubs considering economic indicators (minimizing operational expenses, capital expenses, total expenses) or environmental indicators (global warming potential).

-As objectives can be generally competing, the problem can be approached using a multi-objective optimization (MOO) approach.
+As objectives can be generally competing, the problem can be approached using a *Multi-Objective Optimization (MOO)* approach.
-MOO is implemented using the $\epsilon$-constraint method to generate Pareto curves.
+MOO is implemented using the :math:`\epsilon`-constraint method to generate Pareto curves.

 Annual operating expenses
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~